datkk06/OpenStack-Tutorial/Content/open-vswitch.md

 # systemctl restart neutron-openvswitch-agent
 ```

-####Tenant network scenario
+####Layout in Tenant network scenario
 We assume a Network node providing access to the outside and two Compute nodes for VMs.
-We'll check both the East-West traffic between VMs belonging to the same tenant and the North-South traffic between a VM and the outside.
 Tenant networks connectivity is based on VxLAN tunnels.
+GRE Tunnel has the same OVS layout with GRE tunnel endpoints instead of VxLAN endpoints.

 Starting with an empty layout without VMs.
 Figure below shows the layout